Does ringing affect birds?

 What equipment do I need to start ringing?

 The ringing group or trainer will have all the other necessary equipment.
 However, as your training progresses you will want to buy pliers, rulers and other equipment.
 Initially, you can attend sessions as a helper, just to see if ringing is for you.

 How do I get my first permit?

 If, after a few sessions, you’re keen to carry on training, you will need to register as a trainee.
-All you have to do is fill out a registration form (available from ringing [at] bto.org) and get your trainer to sign it.
+All you have to do is fill out a registration form (available via your trainer from the ringers-only pages) and get your trainer to sign it.
 Your initial permit payment will also include your copy of Ringers’ Manual, which is the guide to all aspects of the Ringing Scheme.
 At this stage, you can also subscribe to Ringing & Migration, the Ringing Scheme’s journal.
-The cost for 2013/14 permits are to be advised.